dr-guangtou/unagi/README.md

 - 06/03/2019: **Support for HSC PDR2 is added** (need more tests)
   - The schema of all tables in the `PDR2_DUD` and `PDR2_WIDE` reruns are available in `unagi/data/` folder as a `.json` file.
+- 06/04/2019: **New features: filters.py and camera.py**
+  - Help you get important information about HSC camera (e.g. CCD QE, primary mirror reflectivity) and filters (e.g. transmission curves, absolute AB magnitude of Sun in each filter etc.).

 Applications
 ------------